+Respondent Q1: D better The conneces On part common enable it, the

-Respondent Q1: Do you believe that GC0097 Original Proposal or any potential alternatives for change that you wish to suggest, better facilitates the Grid Code Objectives? aggregators or smaller participants.
-However, it is the opinion of the Proposer that for the purposes of this modification the Capacity Market baseline approach will not be used."
+Q1: Do you believe that GC0097 Original Proposal or any potential alternatives for change that you wish to suggest, better facilitates the Grid Code Objectives?

 The consultation does not offer a solution that does provide a baseline for aggregators or smaller participants.
 This must be a necessary part of the solution and it is not clear how it can be implemented with this absent.

 On page 24, the consultation lists which TERRE bids will be restricted.
-One of these is where there is a " Prior DNO/DSO commitments or Distribution constraints (if known) ".
+One of these is where there is a "Prior DNO/DSO commitments or Distribution constraints (if known)".
 We understand that the Open Networks Project is developing a solution to enable the TSO to have sight of distribution constraints.
 This would seem to be a precursor to TERRE implementation as without it, the TSO may not have knowledge of these, at the least taking actions that have to be undone by the DSO and at worst, creating a security of supply risk.

 A further restriction is where "Units that have been BOA'd for reserve and response".
 Presumably this would be at the point of submission of bids to the TSO.
 If this is the case, how would the TSO know that these were going to continue over the TERRE delivery period?
 If this is not the case and it is based on an expectation that units may be delivery reserve or response in the TERRE delivery period, then how would the TSO know who would be delivering response in the TERRE periods an hour in advance when the reserve or response instruction has not been issued?
 Either way, it would appear to rule out providers of reserve and response from taking part in TERRE.

 On page 38 "Under the P344 solution, Virtual Lead Parties will accede to the BSC.
 Further work is required to understand the contractual mechanism by which Virtual Lead Parties will undertake to ensure compliance with the relevant sections of the Grid Code.
 It is anticipated that any other technical requirements that fall outside of the Grid Code that would normally be covered under a connection agreement or ancillary services contract will also considered as part of this work"

+Again, this should be covered ahead of any decision to implement the modification to give industry confidence that a workable solution is being delivered